- Animal Services

 Anyone interested in becoming a dog walker must attend one of our new volunteer orientations.
 At the orientation meeting you will be given the information necessary to get involved in this program.
 You must be at least 18 years of age to walk dogs.
 You can email us or call 479-444-3456 to find out when the next new orientation meeting will be held.

 Foster care volunteers (also called "foster parents") provide temporary care for kittens, puppies, cats, and dogs in their homes.

 By offering your time, energy, and home to an animal in need, you prepare the animal for adoption into a permanent, loving home.

 We are always looking for foster homes, especially throughout the busy spring and summer seasons.
 The more foster parents we have, the more lives we can save.
-We mostly have a need for foster homes for small kittens and nursing moms with litters of kittens.
-Dog fosters are sometimes needed for dogs with medical needs or just to have a break from the shelter environment.
+Cat foster homes are needed mainly for small kittens and nursing moms with litters of kittens.
+Dog foster homes are needed for dogs with medical needs or just to have a break from the shelter environment.

 The average time to foster depends on the needs of the animal and is based on factors like age, health, and behavioral issues.
 Some may only require 2 weeks in foster care while some may require up to a month or more.
 The shelter provides all veterinary care and can also provide supplies like food, litter boxes, bowls, etc.!

 To be considered for fostering, please turn in a regular Adoption Application to the Shelter: when the application asks "What pet(s) you interested in?" please put "fostering."
 And THANK YOU for helping our shelter pets!

 Washing dishes in the food preparation room or doing the laundry gives Shelter staff more time to spend with the public and perform duties of the Animal Services Program for the community.